The Cartographer's Daughter · Chapter 66

 Keep reading

-Chapter 67: The Interval Table
+Chapter 67: The Night Berth

 The next chapter is ready, but Sighing will wait here until you choose to continue.
 Turn autoplay on if you want a hands-free countdown at the end of future chapters.